Viscosity solutions of Hamilton-Jacobi equation in $RCD(K,\infty)$ spaces and applications to large deviations: Introduction

 Then the family $(\B_t)$ satisfies a Large Deviations Principle with speed $t^{-1}$ and rate function $I : C([0,1],\X) \to [0,\infty]$ given by

 \end{Theorem} We shall derive Theorem \ref{thm:main2} from Theorem \ref{thm:main1} by relying on another very general equivalent statement of the LDP provided in \cite{Mariani18}: the family of measures $(\mu_t)$ satisfies a LDP with speed $t^{-1}$ and rate function $I$ if and only if the rescaled relative entropies $t\,H(\cdot\,|\,\mu_t)$ $\Gamma$-converge to the functional $\nu\mapsto\int I\,\d\nu$, where here $\Gamma$-convergence is intended w.r.t.\ the weak topology of $\prob{C(0,1],\X)}$.
-Strictly speaking, relying on this perspective is not really necessary, but we believe it clarifies some steps of the proofs.
+Although relying on this perspective is not strictly necessary, we believe that this approach clarifies some steps of the proofs.

 In the last section of the paper we show how our results can be used in conjunction with those in \cite{{Leonard12}} to prove a suitable $\Gamma$-convergence result of the Schr\"odinger problem to the Optimal Transport problem.